 For our Early Childhood students who are learning English as an additional language, it is introduced through our immersion programme.
 A more specialised programme is followed in Primary School.
 To ensure all students meet their true potential and accelerate progress to the highest level, we offer personalised learning, flexible language groupings and extra English Language Development classes with specialist highly qualified English teachers.

-As a school we have been recognised in many ways as leaders in education.
-Among our many awards we are proud to be recognised as an Apple Distinguished School, serving as a “lighthouse” for other schools who regularly visit us to find out more about how we integrate technology into our curriculum to support and enhance learning.
+We are proud to be an accredited Apple Distinguished School, serving as a “lighthouse” for other schools who regularly visit us to find out more about how we creativly integrate technology into our curriculum to support and enhance learning.

-IT and encompasses the use of a wide range of digital tools, media and learning environments for teaching, learning and assessing.
-Technology provides opportunities for the transformation of teaching and learning and enables students to investigate, create, communicate, collaborate, organize and be responsible for their own learning and actions.
-ICT allows students to make connections and reach a deeper understanding of its relevance and applicability to their everyday lives.
-Through the use of Technology, learners develop and apply strategies for critical and creative thinking, engage in inquiry, make connections, and apply new understandings and skills in different contexts.
+IT encompasses the use of a wide range of digital tools, media and learning environments for teaching, learning and assessing.
+Technology provides opportunities for the transformation of teaching and learning and enables students to investigate, create, communicate, collaborate, organise and be responsible for their own learning and actions.
+Through the use of technology, learners develop and apply strategies for critical and creative thinking, engage in inquiry, make connections, and apply new understandings and skills in different contexts.

-Within our Curriculum, students are supported and use technology as a tool for learning.
-Throughout Primary we run a 1:1 iPad programme and we are equipped with a dedicated Maclab.
-In addition we have a full technology programme where teachers and students are supported by a Team of IT specialists who integrate technology throughout the curriculum.
-Some examples of technology projects include developing computational and critical thinking skills – Coding and robotic, real-world engagement projects using advanced video and audio editing and 3D design.
+Within our curriculum, students are encouraged to use technology as a tool for learning.
+Throughout Primary, we run a 1:1 iPad programme and students have access to a MacLab.
+Teachers and students are supported by a team of IT specialists who help to integrate technology throughout the curriculum.